-- 32. Any member of Chambers may decide not to work for an extended period or reduce the time they spend working as barristers and do not need to provide a reason for doing so.
-Chambers has adopted an alternative contribution structure to ensure that members who are taking time away from Chambers or working reduced hours can maintain their practices without having to pay a substantial standing charge. - 33.
-Any Member on such leave will be included on all relevant e-mail distribution lists and the circulation of memos etc. If there is suitable work, and the Member has indicated a willingness to work whilst on maternity, paternity or adoption leave, we will take all appropriate steps to facilitate this. - 34.
-We will grant maternity, paternity and adoption leave to members of staff in accordance with legislation and the procedures set out in our staff handbook, How We Work in Chambers. - 35.
-Flexible working provisions relating to staff are contained in the staff handbook.
+- 33. Any member of Chambers may decide not to work for an extended period or reduce the time they spend working as a barrister and they do not need to provide a reason for doing so.
+Chambers has adopted an alternative contribution structure to ensure that members who are taking time away from Chambers or working reduced hours can maintain their practices without having to pay a substantial standing charge. - 34.
+Any Member on such leave will be included in all relevant e-mail distribution lists and the circulation of relevant meeting minutes etc. If there is suitable work, and the Member has indicated a willingness to work whilst on maternity, paternity or adoption leave, we will take all appropriate steps to facilitate this. - 35.
+We will grant maternity, paternity and adoption leave to members of staff in accordance with legislation and the procedures set out in our staff handbook, How We Work in Chambers.

+36. Flexible working provisions relating to staff are contained in the staff handbook.